Delayed sleep phase disorder: Depression

 The fact that half of DSPD patients are not depressed indicates that DSPD is not merely a symptom of depression.
 Sleep researcher Michael Terman has suggested that those who follow their internal circadian clocks may be less likely to have depression than those trying to live on a different schedule.

 DSPD patients with depression may be best served by seeking treatment for both problems.
 There is some evidence that effectively treating DSPD can improve the patient's mood and make antidepressants more effective.

 Vitamin D deficiency has been linked to depression.
 As it is a condition which comes from lack of exposure to sunlight, anyone who does not get enough sunlight exposure during daylight hours (about 20 to 30 minutes three times a week, depending on skin tone, latitude, and the time of year) could be at risk, without adequate dietary sources or supplements.

 Attention deficit hyperactivity disorder

-DSPD is genetically linked to attention deficit hyperactivity disorder by findings of polymorphism in genes in common between those apparently involved in ADHD and those involved in the circadian rhythm and a high proportion of DSPD among those with ADHD.
+DSPD is genetically linked to attention deficit hyperactivity disorder (ADHD), according to genetic polymorphism studies that have linked genes involved in ADHD to genes involved in circadian rhythm.
+A high proportion of people with ADHD have DSPD.